akashsuresh-db/mobility-attrition/DATABRICKS_APPS_SETUP.md

 **Databricks Apps (Production):**
 1. User accesses the app
-2. Databricks Apps automatically adds `X-Forwarded-Access-Token` header with user's token
+2. App reads `DATABRICKS_TOKEN` from environment variable or secret
-3. App uses this token to authenticate API calls
+3. App uses this app-level token to authenticate API calls to the serving endpoint
-4. Each user's requests use their own credentials
+4. All users share the same backend token (but can be individually authenticated at the app level if needed)

 **Local Development:**
 ```bash